ebikatsudon/VTubeStudio/Expressions-(a.k.a.-Stickers-or-Emotes).md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/expressions.png]]

+# Alternative (outdated): Create expressions with the Live2D Cubism Viewer

 To create expressions, first load your model into the Live2D Cubism Viewer by dragging in the _.model3.json_ file.
 Your model should now be open and ready to edit.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/akari_expression_editor.png]]